Hiring with Intention: An Easier Approach to Finding the Right Talent

 Companies that rely too much on automated systems and impersonal interactions risk losing the human connection that top talent craves.

-A well-placed personal touch—a quick email from a hiring manager, a thoughtful interview process, and an authentic company culture—goes a long way.
+A well-placed personal touch, like a quick email from a hiring manager, a thoughtful interview process, and an authentic company culture, goes a long way.

 Because at the end of the day, the best hires don’t just fill a seat.